ECTS

 Capacity

-To join the L2 course, it is necessary to have obtained an L1 Life Sciences or equivalent.
+To be eligible for the L2 program, applicants must have obtained an L1 degree in Life Sciences or equivalent.

 Recommended prerequisites

-A foundation in scientific ecology and biology of organisms is strongly recommended for access to L2.
+A solid foundation in scientific ecology and organismal biology is strongly recommended for admission to the second year.
 A reasonable level of mathematics is also required.

-The SV Bachelor's degree with a BE course is a general bachelor's degree: although there are opportunities for professional integration at the end of this bachelor's degree depending on the desires and skills of our students, the majority of them go on to continue their studies in a Master's degree.
-The generalist and multidisciplinary nature of the SV BE course allows students to join a wide range of courses.
+The SV BE Bachelor's degree is a general degree: although there are career opportunities available to graduates depending on their interests and skills, the majority of students choose to continue their studies with a Master's degree.
+The generalist and multidisciplinary nature of the SV BE Bachelor's degree allows students to pursue a wide range of courses.

 1- Towards research careers:

-Currently, many students continue their studies in a Master's degree in a specialized disciplinary field, and if necessary, they continue on to a PhD.
-The level of training of the SV bachelor's degree in BE allows students to integrate a wide range of Master's level training courses in the thematic fields of scientific ecology, evolutionary sciences or epidemiology (e.g. Master's mention BEE, GE and EcoEPI of the Biology Ecology teaching department).
+Currently, many students pursue their studies at the Master's level in a specialized field, and, where applicable, they continue on to doctoral studies.
+The level of training provided by the SV BE bachelor's degree allows students to enter a wide range of master's programs in the fields of scientific ecology, evolutionary sciences, or epidemiology (e.g., BEE, GE, and EcoEPI master's degrees from the Biology and Ecology department).

-2-Towards the professions of biodiversity and natural resources management:
+2-Towards careers in biodiversity and natural resource management:

-The second opportunity, which is currently taking off, is that of continuing the Master's degree with a specialization in a "professionalizing" master's degree, among the courses offered in ecology, and mainly in Montpellier, in the very broad field of applied ecology, aquatic bioresources and land management.
+The second opportunity, which is currently taking off, is to continue on to a master's degree with a specialization in a "professional" master's program, among the programs offered in ecology, mainly in Montpellier, in the very broad field of applied ecology, aquatic bioresources, and land management.

-3- Towards the professions of teaching, training and scientific communication:
+3- Towards careers in teaching, training, and scientific communication:

-The third opportunity, also expanding, is that of continuing the Master's degree with a specialization in communication and scientific animation.
-The initial training must make it possible to approach this specialization with a very good scientific foundation and a broad view of different disciplinary fields.
-The SV Bachelor's degree in BE with its pedagogical approaches is a very good springboard to these professions.
+The third career path, which is also expanding, is to continue studying for a master's degree with a specialization in scientific communication and outreach.
+The initial training should enable students to approach this specialization with a very good scientific foundation and a broad view of different disciplinary fields.
+The SV BE bachelor's degree, with its educational approaches, is an excellent springboard to these careers.

-Another outlet is that of teaching professions in primary or secondary schools, in connection with the INSPE (Cursus Métiers de Éducation).
-In the master's program, teaching in the disciplinary fields of Life and Earth Sciences remains the responsibility of the Teaching Departments of the Faculty of Science, which allows for continuity of the teaching team.
+Another career path is teaching in primary or secondary schools, in conjunction with the INSPE (Education Professions Program).
+At the master's level, teaching in the fields of Life and Earth Sciences remains the responsibility of the teaching departments of the Faculty of Sciences, which ensures continuity within the teaching team.

-NB: The BE degree is not however the most appropriate path to the teaching profession, which is the logical continuation of the bachelor's degree in Earth Sciences SVT-CME course for the MEEF 2nddegree or the Science & Technology degree for the MEEF1st degree.
+NB: However, the BE degree is not the most appropriate route for those wishing to become teachers, which is the logical continuation of the Earth Sciences degree with a focus on SVT-CME for the MEEF2nd degree or the Science & Technology degree for the MEEF1st degree.

-Access to the BE course from the other courses of the SV mention will require a return to L2, and will be subject to the agreement of the training managers (on application).
+Access to the BE program from other SV programs will require returning to L2 and will be subject to approval by the program directors (based on application).

 Professional integration

-The integration rates are rather good, allowing 58% of students from our courses to access a job less than 6 months after the end of their master's degree (excluding the continuation of a thesis or studies), and among these nearly 2/3 have a job at the management or engineering level (2018 figures).
+Employment rates are quite good, with 58% of students from our programs finding employment within six months of completing their master's degree (excluding those pursuing a PhD or further studies), and among these, nearly two-thirds have a management or engineering position (2018 figures).